-The Haugland Learning Center (HLC), Athens Branch will operate as a Charter School and will incorporate effective methods within the science of Applied Behavior Analysis (ABA) to assess, devise and implement evidence-based strategies in instructional and behavioral plans based on the individual student and their strengths/needs.
+The Haugland Learning Center (HLC), Athens Branch operates as a Charter School and incorporates effective methods within the science of Applied Behavior Analysis (ABA) to assess, devise and implement evidence-based strategies in instructional and behavioral plans based on the individual student and their strengths/needs.

 Classroom and student assignments are determined based on ability with age as a consideration so intensive instruction in the areas of academics, social skills, communication (functional and adaptive) and positive behavioral tactics are directly taught and reinforced.

 The use of positive reinforcement is the tool regarded for behavior change and students are provided with a variety of strategies (visual, task-defined, video-modeling) to further improve self-awareness, monitoring and coping skills.

 Expectations are set high for all students and the success of the students is largely based on the confidence, autonomy, and self-potential they assume, as well as the staff’s constant analysis and reflection on the process of learning.

 Based on the classroom/student needs, instruction will be selected to enhance communication, fluency of responding, generality to other variables, and ensure students are following the Ohio State Standards or Ohio Extended Standards to lead to graduation with the potential to earn a high school diploma through Haugland Learning Center.